Petrosz007/msc-thesis/chapters/gpt_algo.typ

 === Generating the OFF and OUT values for each variable in the NTuple

-OFF and OUT values should not be acceptable by the system under test (SUT).
+OFF and OUT values should not be acceptable by the SUT.
 To test that they are indeed not accepted, we'll generate OFF and OUT values one variable at a time.
 All the other variables will have IN values.

 Example for the previous NTuple: